-Roofing including roof space Repair category 2 Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
-Some slipped and cracked slates.
-We have been informed by the owner that the roof is checked and maintained on a regular basis.
+Roofing including roof space Repair category 2 Notes No inspection of the flat roof covering could be undertaken and accordingly we cannot comment as to its age or condition.
+Flat roof coverings will require above average maintenance and have a limited life span requiring eventual re-roofing.
+Some slipped and cracked slates noted to the front roof pitch.
+The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.

 Rainwater fittings

 Repair category 2

-Notes Corrosion noted to the rainwater fittings along with vegetation growth.
-General maintenance and repairs will now be required.
+Notes Corrosion noted to the rainwater fittings which may result in leakage.